 Motor Finance Commission

 This would look at whether DCAs led to poor practices which resulted in customers losing out.
-While the FCA completed this work, they said finance providers didn’t have to respond to complaints relating to DCAs within the usual timelines.
+While the FCA completed this work, they said finance providers didn’t have to respond to complaints relating to DCAs within the usual 8-week timeline.
 Customers would also have longer to take their DCA related complaint to the Financial Ombudsman Service (FOS).

 25 October 2024 – The Court of Appeal ruled on 3 cases involving car finance.

-19 December 2024 – The FCA provided a further update.
+19 December 2024 – The FCA provided an update about complaints.

 1 August 2025 – Supreme Court ruling announced.